 The Company computes net income (loss) per share in accordance with SFAS No. 128, Earnings per Share and SEC Staff Accounting Bulletin No. 98 ("SAB 98").
 Under the provisions of SFAS No. 128 and SAB 98, basic net income (loss) per common share is based on the weighted-average outstanding common shares.
-Diluted net income (loss) per common share is based on the weighted-average outstanding common shares.
+Diluted net income (loss) per common share is based on the weighted-average outstanding shares adjusted for the dilutive effect of warrants to purchase common stock and convertible debentures.
 Due to the Company's losses, such potentially dilutive securities are anti dilutive for all periods presented.
 The weighted average number of potentially dilutive shares is 14,705,000 and 26,140,000 for the years ended December 31, 2006 and 2005, respectively.